varchanaiyer/varchanaiyer.github.io/README.md

 Hi I am Archana, I am a Machine Learning Enthusiast by choice.
 Electrical Enginner by paperwork

-Currently I work at Saama Technologies.
-Inc as a Researcher
+Currently I work at Continental Automotive.
+Inc as an AI Engineer
-Also a part of the Intel Software Innovator Community.

 You can check out my [Research papers](researchwork.md)